happymimimix/PianoFromAboveVIZ-modded/README.md

 2023/01/27 Source code is now 100% open and accessible by everyone!
 YAY

+2023/01/28 v2.1.3 Fixed issues with the stop shortcut, removed some unused varibles and functions.
+Reduced the program size by 1KB.

 # Comming soon at 2023/01/30:
 VIZ_Animator - A tool that can modify the variable values in memory accroding to a pre-written script and animate your piano from above!